 The Contractor shall dispose of all excess material on site in an appropriate manner and at a designated place.
 All packaging material shall be removed from site and disposed of and not burned on site.
-A landfill may be used for biodegradable materials but when it is closed up, the rubble shall be compacted and there shall be at least 1m of soil covering the waste material.
 No landfill may be used without the consent from the Landowner.
-No hazardous material, e.g. oil or diesel fuel shall be disposed of in any unregistered waste site.
-(Refer also 3.7)
+Should a landfill be used for biodegradable materials only, the rubble shall be compacted and at least 1m